DrLex0/print3D-flexirex-separate/README.md

 This is released under the same CC BY-SA license as the print-in-place Flexi Rex it is derived from.
 [See the Flexi Rex repository for more details.](https://github.com/DrLex0/print3D-FlexiRex#license-clarification-read-this-before-contacting-me)

+Ready-to-print attribution cards for this specific model are provided in PDF format as well.

 ## History